 JJ Feild began his film career in London with Michael Caine and Helen Mirren on Last Orders for Fred Schepisi.
 He then went on to act in films for, among others, Kathryn Bigelow, Peter Greenaway, Kristian Levring and Joe Johnston in Captain America: The First Avenger.
 He also worked on many British independent films such as TELSTAR alongside Kevin Spacey and Third Star with Benedict Cumberbatch and Centurion with Michael Fassbender.
 He was seen recently in Austenland alongside Keri Russell for Sony Pictures Classics.

-Feild's television credits include Jon Jones' adaptation of Jane Austen's Northanger Abbey as well as a number of other Masterpiece Theatre dramas, including The Secret Life of Mrs. Beeton, Death on the Nile, To the Ends of the Earth, Perfect Strangers, and The Life and Adventures of Nicholas Nickleby.
+Feild's television credits include Jon Jones' adaptation of Jane Austen's Northanger Abbey as well as a number of other Masterpiece Theatre dramas, including The Secret Life of Mrs. Beeton, Death on the Nile, To the Ends of the Earth, Perfect Strangers, Ruby in the Smoke, The Shadow in the North and The Life and Adventures of Nicholas Nickleby.